8 Ways to Help Kids With Autism & Incontinence

 In other cases, incontinence can only be managed, but incontinence treatment can help some children successfully use the restroom on their own without the need for youth diapers or training pants (pull-ups).

-How to Help Your Child With Incontinence
+8 Ways to Help Your Child With Autism & Incontinence

 1. Be Supportive

-The first key to success in helping your child manage their incontinence is to be supportive and understanding
+The first key to success in helping your child manage their incontinence is to be supportive and understanding.

 2. Speak With Your Healthcare Provider